Arkansas plans to execute 8 men over 10 days

 "To attempt eight executions with Midazolam -- including four multiple executions -- is unheard of and reckless," Dunham told CNN.

-Rosenzweig said the attorneys have also asked for clarification of whether or not a previously granted stay of execution is still in effect in Arkansas.

-The high court declined to hear the case last week, and Arkansas Attorney General Leslie Rutledge said at the time in a press release that the decision cleared the path for executions to resume.

-Supply of "heart-stopping" drug expired last month
+Supply of heart-stopping drug expired last month

-It remains unclear whether or not the Arkansas Department of Corrections will be able to go ahead with the executions as planned.
+It remains unclear whether or not the Arkansas Department of Correction will be able to go ahead with the executions as planned.

 Rosenzweig said any of the inmates could file last-minute challenges or appeals.
 The state also is missing one of the drugs required in the execution procedure.

-According to Solomon Graves, a spokesman for the state corrections' department, Arkansas' supply of potassium chloride -- the final drug to be administered -- expired last month.
-But Gov. Hutchinson's spokesman, JR Davis, said the governor "is confident in the department's ability to procure the expired drug."
+According to Solomon Graves, a spokesman for the Department of Correction, Arkansas' supply of potassium chloride -- the final drug to be administered -- expired last month.
+But the governor's spokesman, JR Davis, said Hutchinson "is confident in the department's ability to procure the expired drug."

-Graves also said that the state's supply of Midazolam is set to expire in April 2017.
-Critics including the ACADP say the state is racing to execute the inmates before the drug expires.
-"This expiration date is directly linked to the state's urgency to execute eight men in ten days," the ACADP said.
+Graves also said that the state's supply of Midazolam is set to expire in April.
+Critics say the state is racing to execute the inmates before the drug expires.
+"This expiration date is directly linked to the state's urgency to execute eight men in ten days," the Arkansas Coalition to Abolish the Death Penalty said.

-Arkansas code allows execution by electrocution if the state is unable to use lethal injection, though Rosenzweig thinks that would be difficult.
+Arkansas code allows execution by electrocution if the state is unable to use lethal injection, though Rosenzweig said he thinks doing so would be difficult.
 "I think the general consensus is electrocution is cruel and unusual punishment," he said.
 "If they attempt to do that, that's going to engender other challenges."

 Attorney: Use of Midazolam result of 'herd mentality'

-The controversy surrounding the use of Midazolam has been brewing for several years.
+The controversy surrounding the use of Midazolam has been brewing for years.

 In 2010, European drug manufacturers began to ban exports of the cocktail ingredients to the United States.

-The following year, concerned about the use of sodium thiopental in executions, Illinois-based Hospira stopped making the drug, and Denmark-based Lundbeck banned US prisons from using its pentobarbital.
+The following year, concerned about the use of sodium thiopental in executions, Illinois-based Hospira stopped making the drug, and Danish firm Lundbeck banned US prisons from using its pentobarbital.

-The United Kingdom also introduced a ban on exporting sodium thiopental, and the European Union also has taken an official stance -- by approving trade restrictions on goods used for capital punishment and torture.
+The United Kingdom also introduced a ban on exporting sodium thiopental, and the European Union has taken an official stance -- by approving trade restrictions on goods used for capital punishment and torture.

 States have since turned to Midazolam as a substitute, but Dunham said there is no clear reason why.
 "There has been a herd mentality when it comes to execution drugs and procedures," he said, and after one state was able to carry out an execution using Midazolam, others followed.